 At the countrywide level, the racial-ethnic distribution of homeland security majors is as follows:

 Homeland Security appeals to people across the globe.
 About 2.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 Bachelor’s Degree Starting Salary

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in homeland security was $45,100 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $37,500 (25th percentile) and $45,100 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to homeland security.
+One thing to note here is that not all of these people may be working in careers related to homeland security.

 Salaries According to BLS

 Average salaries range from $72,390 to $93,100 (25th to 75th percentile) for careers related to homeland security.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.